 RACING PROGRAM AND EVENT TIMETABLE

-Although not yet finalised for 2014, we have included last year’s Formula 1 program, to give you an idea of what the event timetable should look like.
-Except for the two Friday free practices sessions, which will be extended to two 90 minute sessions for 2014, we do not expect any other major changes from last year’s program..
+Although not yet finalized for 2019, we have included last year’s Formula 1 program, to give you an idea of what the event timetable should look like.
+Except for the two Friday free practices sessions, which will be extended to two 90 minute sessions for 2019, we do not expect any other major changes from last year’s program..

 |11h00 – 12h00||Formula 1||Free Practice Session 1|